cmpitg/scripts/README.md

 * `set-default-monitor-config` - Basic multihead, in Ruby.

-* `du-this` - Get disk usage for all files and directories residing in the current directory and sort them in descending order, in Sh.
+* `du-this` - Get disk usage for all files and directories residing in the current directory and sort them in descending order, in SH.

-* `monitor-off` - Turn off monitor, in Sh.
+* `monitor-off` - Turn off monitor, in SH.

-* `show-cpu-temp` - Show my laptap's 2 CPUs temperature, in Sh.
+* `show-cpu-temp` - SHow my laptap's 2 CPUs temperature, in SH.

-* `run-ibus-daemon` - Run/restart iBus daemon, with Xim support, in Sh.
+* `run-ibus-daemon` - Run/restart iBus daemon, with Xim support, in SH.

-* `run-xiki` - Fresh start Xiki (due to a bug at startup, Xiki needs to restart after the first run), in Sh.
+* `run-xiki` - Fresh start Xiki (due to a bug at startup, Xiki needs to restart after the first run), in SH.

-* `run-zsnes` - Run Zsnes emulator, in Sh.
+* `run-zsnes` - Run Zsnes emulator, in SH.

-* `git-rm-orphaned` - Remove deleted files from Git cache, in Sh.
+* `git-rm-orphaned` - Remove deleted files from Git cache, in SH.

-* `firefox-beta` - Run Firefox beta, in Sh.
+* `firefox-beta` - Run Firefox beta, in SH.

-* `firefox-beta-new-instance` - Run new instance of Firefox beta (Firefox is called with `no-remote`), in Sh.
+* `firefox-beta-new-instance` - Run new instance of Firefox beta (Firefox is called with `no-remote`), in SH.

+* `python-print-site-packages-path` - Print Python site packages path, in SH.